Differences Between Require and Import

 - A promise like asynchronous handling.

-- You will use named imports to by selection load solely the items you would like.
+- You will use named imports to load solely the items you would like by selection load.
 Which will save memory?

-- Import is asynchronous (and in the current ES6 Module Loader, it, of course, is) and may perform a touch higher.
+- Import is asynchronous (and in the current ES6 Module Loader, it is) and may perform a touch higher.

-- You will use named imports to by selection load solely the items you would like.
+- You will use named imports to load solely the items you would like by selection load.
 Which will save memory?

-- Import is asynchronous (and in the current ES6 Module Loader, it, of course, is) and may perform a touch higher.
+- Import is asynchronous (and in the current ES6 Module Loader, it is) and may perform a touch higher.

-- However, it’d are available in future versions.
-You’ll use it these days, using transpilers similar to Traceur Compiler, Babel or Rollup.
+- However, it is available in future versions.
+You’ll use it these days using transpilers similar to Traceur Compiler, Babel, or Rollup.

-Below are the top 4 differences between Require vs Import
+Below are the top 4 comparisons between Require vs Import:

 Both are popular choices in the market; let us discuss some of the major differences:

-- Require is more of dynamic analysis, and import is more of static analysis.
+- Require is more of a dynamic analysis, and import is more of a static analysis.

-- Require Throws error at runtime and Import throws error while parsing
+- Require Throws an error at runtime, and import throws an error while parsing.

 - Requires to stay where they have put the file, and imports get sorted to the top of the file.

-- Import is always run at the very beginning of the file and can’t be run conditionally.
-On the other hand, require can be used inline, conditionally,
+- You always run the import at the very beginning of the file, and you can’t run it conditionally.
+However, you can use require inline and conditionally.

 Require vs Import Comparison Table

 As you can see, there are many comparisons.
-Let’s look at the top comparison are below:
+Let’s look at the top comparison below:

 1 | Syntax: